 - After a living donor kidney transplant has occurred

 - To replace a pancreas for patients who do not have kidney disease associated with their diabetes

 Keys to Success: Support

 You’ll have a team of doctors, transplant coordinators, social workers, financial counselors and more working to ensure you receive the best care possible.
-And we’ll work closely with your referring and primary doctor, who is an important member of your transplant team.
+And we’ll work closely with your referring and primary doctor, who are important members of your transplant team.

 Find out more about how we support you through the transplant process.